minje-park/minje-park.github.io/_pages/about.md

 ### Ph.D.
 Candidate, Questrom School of Business, Boston University

-I am a Ph.D Canidate in Operations and Technology Management at Questrom School of Business, where I am fortunate to be advised by Professor [Anita Tucker](https://www.bu.edu/questrom/profile/anita-tucker/), and work with Professor [Rena Conti](https://www.bu.edu/questrom/profile/rena-conti/).
+I am currently a 4th year Ph.D student in Operations and Technology Management at Questrom School of Business, where I am fortunate to be advised by Professor [Anita Tucker](https://www.bu.edu/questrom/profile/anita-tucker/), and work with Professor [Rena Conti](https://www.bu.edu/questrom/profile/rena-conti/).

 My primary research interests are in the supply chain disruptions and their impact on buyers' behavior and service quality.
-Specifically, I focus on pharmaceutical supply chains.
+Specifically, I study the effects of pharmaceutical supply chain disruptions on (i) stockpiling behaviors, and (ii) quality of medication administration services.

 ### Upcoming Talks